Team-Nando-Capstone/Guidelines---Read-Me-First/README.md

 1. create new repositories for your Capstone project, and
 2. access previous works from other Capstone projects.

-Please follow the guidelines below when creating new repositories for your capstone group.
+Please follow the guidelines below when creating new repositories for your Capstone group.

 * Add prefix 'NOxx-', where xx is the number for your group, for all repositories.
 * Use meaningful and concise names for your repositories.